ns-rse/git-collaboration/episodes/branching.md

 changes to files that you have not saved and committed Git will tell you that the changes made to your files will be over-written if they differ from those on the branch you are switching to and it will refuse to switch branches.

-This means either making a commit or stashing the work to come back to at a later date.
-Neither of these are particularly problematic as you can `git pop` stashed work to restore it or or `git commit --amend`, or `git commit --fixup` and squash commits to maintain small atomic commits and avoid cluttering up the commit history with commits such as "_Saving work to review another branch_" (more on this in the next episode!).
+This means either making a commit or as we've just seen stashing the work to come back to at a later date.
+Neither of these are particularly problematic as you can `git pop` stashed work to restore it or `git commit --amend`, or `git commit --fixup` and squash commits to maintain small atomic commits and avoid cluttering up the commit history with commits such as "_Saving work to review another branch_" (more on this in the next episode!).
 But, perhaps unsurprisingly, Git has another way of helping your workflow in this situation.
 Rather than having branches you can use "_worktrees_".

 Normally when you've `git clone`'d a repository all configuration files for working with the repository are saved to the repository directory under `.git` _and_ all files in their current state on the `main` branch are also copied to the